 Address: 2601 Sunfair Rd, Joshua Tree, CA 92252, United States

-The Joshua Tree Music Festival is an event held twice a year for three days and four nights.
+The Joshua Tree Music Festival is held twice a year for three days and four nights.
 This once-in-a-lifetime musical event does not just feature music but also offers different fun activities for everyone.

 The Joshua Tree Music Festival combines a distinct desert vibe with a lineup of different musical acts to create a truly global music experience.
 It is specially created for people who have a love for music.

 The festival is guaranteed to be family-friendly.
 The Kidsville part of the festival has a wide variety of activities to keep the younger members of your family occupied.
-Hula hooping, yoga, live art, and the astronomical theater are some of the available activities.
+Hula hooping, yoga, live art, and the astronomical theater are some available activities.